 56 Garland Hall, 513-529-0710

 The Master of Science in Mechanical Engineering prepares students for future engineering practice that requires a higher level of mastery in mechanical engineering.
-It is best suited for individuals with backgrounds in mechanical engineering or related areas (such as materials science or physics).
-The degree includes courses in computer-based modeling, advanced mechanics of materials, control of dynamics systems, thermos-fluids, and mechanical behavior of materials as well as a limited number of additional courses in science, mathematics, or engineering.
+It is best suited for individuals with backgrounds in mechanical engineering or related areas such as materials science or physics.
+The degree includes courses in computer-based modeling, advanced mechanics of materials, control of dynamics systems, thermal-fluid systems, and mechanical behavior of materials as well as a limited number of additional courses in science, mathematics, or engineering.

 Students must complete one of the following two options: